-Facebook’s ‘The World Series of Spades’ converts the heated, joyous card game into shareable video
+‘The World Series of Spades’ on Facebook Watch converts the heated, joyous card game into shareable video

 That is how The World Series of Spades was born.

-Filming began in February, and it will premiere on Facebook Watch on September 1, with 16 episodes leading up to a season finale that will be filmed on September 17.
+Filming began in February, and it will premiere on Facebook Watch on September 1, with 16 episodes leading up to the big season finale.

 Coley developed The World Series of Spades as a professional way to play the game but also to introduce the nuances of what it’s like to play in the Black community—without anyone feeling like their life is in danger—and with streamlined rules.